Sleep Apnea Is Just Snoring

 Myth.
-Doctors estimate that more than 12 million Americans have OSA.
+Doctors estimate that more than 18 million Americans have sleep apnea.
 Although it's more common after age 40, the disorder can affect people of all ages.
 You're more likely to develop OSA if you are overweight, male, African-American, or Latino.
 The condition also tends to run in families.

 Alcohol Will Help You Sleep